Friday, September 18, 2020

 MESOPOTAMIA

 Ancient Civilizations of Mesopotamia This video is aimed at Elementary/Middle School, so may be a little "young" for High Schoolers.
-Its a little longer and goes more in depth on some of the civilizations, but shares a little less of the "progression of history" that Crash Course does.
-It could be used as a replacement for Crash Course#3, but covers enough separately that could also be an addition)
+It's a little longer and goes more in depth on some of the civilizations, but shares a little less of the "progression of history" than Crash Course does.)

 The Rise and Fall of Sumer - TedEd

-This one is broad and covers a lot but is less engaging than the two above, in my opinion, but it is also less "childish" than Alt 1 and doesn't have the content problems of the Crash Course Video.
+This one is broad and covers a lot but is less engaging than the two above, in my opinion, but it is also less "childish" than Alt 1.

 EGYPT